rust-lang/lang-team/src/design_notes/fn_type_trait_impls.md

 Today, these function types have a small set of capabilities, which are exposed via trait implementations and implicit conversions.

 - The `Fn`, `FnMut` and `FnOnce` traits are implemented based on the way in which upvars are used.

 - `Copy` and `Clone` traits are implemented when all upvars implement the same trait (trivially true for function types without upvars).

 - `auto` traits are implemented when all upvars implement the same trait.

 - Function types without upvars have an implicit conversion to the corresponding _function pointer_ type.

-This design note attempts to capture a range of proposed solutions, and some of the feedback regarding those solutions.
-This design note does not intend to favor any specific solutions, just reflect past discussions.
-The presence or absence of any particular feedback in this document does not necessarily serve to favor or disfavor any particular solution.

 ## Motivation